agcalambra/coursera-data-cleaning/README.md

 This project performs the desired analysis using the main script, _run_analysis.R_.

 #### Assumptions
-This project assumes that the target data set [contained in this link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is already unzipped in the _same directory_ this script resides in.
+This project assumes that the Human Activity Recognition Using Smartphones Dataset experiment data set [contained in this link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is already unzipped in the _same directory_ this script resides in.

 #### Algorithm Overview
 1. Load the essential libraries dplyr and reshape2.